 Complete this form with the contact information of your proposed placement supervisor with start/end date.

-A copy of your supervisor's license to practice and resume/cv is required once the site is approved.
+A copy of your supervisor's license to practice and resume/cv is required for site approval.

-You may NOT START OFFSITE PLACEMENT until the offsite placement coordinator returns a signed Internship agreement to you.
+Students may NOT START OFFSITE PLACEMENT until the offsite placement coordinator signs and returns this Internship agreement form.